spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/leading-organizations/index.html.md

 **Types of Workshops**

-1. Program Workshop - Program Overview and Benefits, Audience: Business Stakeholders, GitLab: Leading Organization Team and CSM/Account Executive (optional)
+1. Program Workshop - Program Overview and Benefits
+   1. Audience: Business Stakeholders, GitLab: Leading Organization Team and CSM/Account Executive
+   1. Content: [Workshop deck](https://docs.google.com/presentation/d/18KhqZwtSVsWyu7A84Oww1blQank98BRuyDiFWGy19_Y/edit#slide=id.g1583b4f80c1_2_221) (only accessible from within the company)
-2. Onboarding Workshop - Technical Deep Dive -  How to start/increase contributions, Audience: Technical Leadership, Engineers interested in contributing.
-Meet with Contributor Success Team on open issues and scope out new requests.
+2. Onboarding Workshop - Technical Deep Dive
+   1. Audience: Technical Leadership, Engineers interested in contributing, GitLab: Contributor Success
+   1. Content: Meet with Contributor Success cohort on how to start/increase contributions, open issues and scope out new requests

 ## Tips from GitLab on how to accelerate your organization's contribution rate

 - Ensure your contributions are being counted by entering your organization’s name into your GitLab profile details
 - Enable employees to make their [first contributions](/community/hackathon/)
 - Join [Monthly Hackathons](/community/hackathon/)
-- Allocate dedicated time for employees to contribute back to open source.
+- Allocate dedicated time for employees to contribute back to open source

 ## Communication with GitLab